Adrien E. Desjardins

 My research interests are centred on the development of new imaging and sensing modalities to guide minimally invasive medical procedures.
 These developments are inherently interdisciplinary and involve close collaboration with our clinical colleagues and industry partners.

-I am fortunate to have recently received a Healthcare Technologies Challenge Award from the Engineering and Physical Sciences Research Council (EPSRC), as well as starting grants from the European Research Council (ERC), the EPSRC, and the Royal Society.
+I am fortunate to have been awarded a Research Chair from the Royal Academy of Engineering Chair.
+I am grateful for a Healthcare Technologies Challenge Award from the Engineering and Physical Sciences Research Council (EPSRC), as well as starting grants from the European Research Council (ERC), the EPSRC, and the Royal Society.
 In 2015 I was honoured to be a Young Scientist at the World Economic Forum.